geografo-esploratore/AGEJLE_OS/README.md

 This repository contains open and reusable products generated through AGEJLE-OS, including:

 - **Curriculum materials** for community-engaged open science research
-- **Literature review** supporting EJ-focused open science and Earth science to action
+- **Literature scan** supporting community-led open science and Earth science to action
 - **Documentation** of project deliverables and open science practices
-- **Links to Zenodo archives** containing presentations and abstracts
+- **Presentations and documents that are also in Zenodo archives** containing presentations and abstracts

-Directory overview: